centreon/centreon-documentation/cloud/security/security.md

 ### Raising awareness

-Centreon offers to all employees an integration process that includes security awareness training.
+Centreon offers to all employees an onboarding process that includes security awareness training.
 Each department receives tailored support based on core knowledge and practices that apply to the whole company, including security and data protection best practices.
 We conduct regular training that reminds each department of the good practices, and issues and expectations concerning security.

-## Creation and development process
+## Software development process

 Development processes integrate security requirements and include security by design and continuous improvement practices.